Watching the Detectives (film)

-Watching the Detectives is a 2007 American romantic comedy film written and directed by Paul Soter.
-The film stars Cillian Murphy as the film geek owner of an independent video rental store whose life is turned upside down when a femme fatale (Lucy Liu) comes into his life.
+Watching the Detectives is a 2007 American romantic comedy film written and directed by Paul Soter in his feature directorial debut.
+The film stars Cillian Murphy as the film geek owner of an independent video rental store whose life is upended when he meets a thrill-seeking femme fatale (Lucy Liu).

 The film had its world premiere at the Tribeca Film Festival on May 1, 2007, and was released on DVD in the United States on August 12, 2008.

 Plot

-Neil Lewis is the owner of the video store, Gumshoe Video.
+Neil Lewis is the owner of the independent video store Gumshoe Video.
 He premieres a new, film noir-inspired commercial for Gumshoe Video.
 His girlfriend Denise, who appears in the commercial, does not attend the celebration.
 The next day, Neil meets Denise at a restaurant, but before he goes to the table, he pranks her by having a waiter spill a glass of water on her.
 Unamused by the prank, she tells him he needs to get his life together.
 He casually breaks up with her.

-Back at Gumshoe Video, Neil is watching a film with his friend and employee Jonathan, when femme fatale Violet makes her entrance.
-Violet has no identification or credit card for her rental deposit, so she persuades him to take 50 dollars in cash, which he puts in an envelope under his antique cash register.
+Back at Gumshoe Video, Neil is watching a film with his friend and employee Jonathan when spontaneous, thrill-seeking femme fatale Violet enters the store.
+Violet has no identification or credit card for her rental deposit, so she persuades him to take $50 in cash, which he puts in an envelope under his antique cash register.
 When she returns, she steals back the deposit, making him think he lost it, but she says he can take her out for a $50 dinner to make it up to her.

 At the date, Violet arrives first and feigns intoxication.
 When Neil does not try to take advantage of the situation, she reveals her joke and they proceed with dinner.
-At her urging, they go to a Media Giant store – his corporate competitor – and prank the employees by switching DVDs into the wrong cases after the store closes.
+At her urging, they go to a Media Giant store—his corporate competitor—and prank the employees by switching DVDs into the wrong cases after the store closes.
 The police arrive, and they knock over some displays while fleeing.
 After evading the police, they hide behind a fence and Violet suggests they separate.
-While standing on opposite sides, they share a kiss through a hole.
+While standing on opposite sides, they kiss through a hole.

 The next day, they spy on Media Giant and see an employee talking to a police officer.
-Later, police detectives drop by Gumshoe Video to question Neil about the Media Giant break-in, terrifying Neil.
-Violet appears and laughs at Neil with the cops, revealing that the whole ordeal was a prank and that the cops were actually her friends.
+Later, police detectives stop by Gumshoe Video to question Neil about the Media Giant break-in, terrifying Neil.
+Violet appears and laughs at Neil with the police officers, revealing that the whole ordeal was a prank and that the officers were actually her friends.
 A flummoxed Neil secretly trails Violet back to her house, where they end up in bed.
 The following morning, they go for a romantic swim.